Google Spread Betting

 How to Spread Bet on Google?

-If an investor wants to invest in companies like Google then one possibility is to spread bet on the Google share price.
+If you are going to speculate on companies like Google then one possibility could be spread betting on the Google share price.

-Looking at a website like Inter Trader, you can see that they are currently valuing the Google Rolling Daily market at $770.86 - $772.19.
-This means an investor can spread trade on the Google share price:
+Looking at a website like SelftradeMarkets, you can see they have put the Google Rolling Daily market at $770.86 - $772.19.
+As a result, an investor can spread trade on the Google shares:

 Google Trading Example Moving above $772.19, or